|I Was Arrested and Have to Go to Court||

 If you obey all of the conditions of your bond, the full amount will be given back to you when your case is done.
 Contact your county clerk to find out the local process for refunding your bond money.
 However, "D-bonds” require you to pay 10% of the bail amount set by the judge to get out of jail and be “out on bond”.
 So if the bail is $1,000, you must pay $100 to the court clerk.

-A subpoena is an order, signed by a judge, that says you need to come to court on a specific date.
+A subpoena is an order, signed by a judge, that requires you to come to court on a specific date.

-If you receive a subpoena to come to court, you must come to court on that date.
-You may or may not be asked to testify as a witness in a case.
+If you receive a subpoena to come to court, you must come to court.

 For a list of organizations in your area that may be able to help you, enter your zip code.